 The Best Way to Reach Everest Base Camp in September Without a Trek

-Don’t you have enough time for a Trek, or can’t you trek to the high altitude?
-But you still might be interested in Reaching the world’s highest mountain Base Camp and seeing this famous mountain from a close distance.
+Don't you have enough time for a Trek, or can you trek to a high altitude?
+But you might still be interested in reaching the world's highest mountain base camp and seeing this famous mountain from a close distance.
 And you may not know how it is possible.
 Yes, it is possible!
-You can reach Everest Base Camp without many days of walking.
+You can reach Everest Base Camp without walking for many days.

 A Helicopter Tour takes you directly to Everest Base Camp in September from Kathmandu within an hour.
-It is perfect for those who do not have plenty of time for Long treks or can’t trek in the high mountain lands and cold temperatures.
+It is perfect for those who do not have plenty of time for long treks or who can't trek in the high mountain lands and cold temperatures.

 Conclusion

 Now you know why September is the perfect month to Trek to Everest Base Camp.
-We have discussed mental and physical preparation, highlights, weather and temperatures, advantages, difficulties, and tips for the Everest Base Camp Trek in September.
+We have discussed mental and physical preparathighlightliWeatherther temperatures, advantages, difficulties, and tips for the Everest Base Camp Trek in September.